mlox/mlox/mlox/mlox_readme.txt

 oo Requirements

-- mlox.py is written using Python 2.5 and wxWidgets, just like Wrye Mash.
-(For Windows, soon there will be a standalone executable that does not require these pre-requisites).
+- mlox.py is written using Python 2.5 with wxWidgets, just like Wrye Mash.
+(For Windows, there is a standalone executable that does not require these pre-requisites).
 You do need to install Python and wxWidgets if you wish to run the script form of the program.
-  For Windows you should install the following two packages:
+  You can do this Windows if you install the following two packages:

   http://www.python.org/ftp/python/2.5/python-2.5.msi
   http://prdownloads.sourceforge.net/wxpython/wxPython2.8-win32-ansi-2.8.0.1-py25.exe